-Non-derivative financial instruments comprise of available for sale financial assets, trade and other receivables, cash and cash equivalents, loans and borrowings, and trade and other payables.
+Non-derivative financial instruments comprise investments in equity securities, trade and other receivables, cash and cash equivalents, loans to related parties, loans and borrowings, and trade and other payables.

 The Group initially recognises loans and receivables and deposits on the date that they are originated.
 All other financial assets are recognised initially on the trade date at which the Group becomes a party to the contractual provisions of the instrument.